circleci/circleci-docs/jekyll/_cci2/migration-config-mapping.md

 order: 2
 ---

 CircleCI 2.0 introduces a completely new syntax in circle.yml.
-This page will help you converting your existing circle.yml to 2.0 style.
+This page will help you convert your 1.0 circle.yml to 2.0 syntax.

 ## Machine